thehapax/bitshares.foundation/_announcements/2018-12-21-proposal-incident.md

 Upon restart, most backend machines restarted and replayed to the current state of the blockchain just fine.
 However, a few backend nodes have been stuck with an inconsistent state caused by a proposal.

 ### Root cause
-A special crafted proposal made it onto the blockchain which caused a chaining of events that lead to unexpected results and caused crashes on some machines.
+A special crafted proposal made it onto the blockchain which caused a chaining of events that lead to memory corruption and crashes on some machines.

 ### Impact
 This incident had some impact on API and backend nodes and caused crashes.
 Most backend nodes could automatically recover from the crash and continue to operate.